 With so many options out there, it can be difficult to choose which spinning reel is best for your needs.
 That’s why we’ve put together this guide with everything you need to know about buying a spinning reel under $100 – including what features are important, how much power they have, and which one you should buy based on your target species.
 So read on if you want to learn more about these great reels!
-And if after our mini reviews you still aren’t sure which one is right for your needs then check out our buyer’s guide at the end where we go into even greater detail about how to choose the best reel for your particular style!
+And if after our mini-reviews you still aren’t sure which one is right for your needs, then check out our buyer’s guide at the end.
+This is where we go into even greater detail about how to decide the best reel for your particular style!

 Keep reading to see our top picks!

 Most kids start out using a spincasting reel, because these reels have a simple push-button design that makes them easier to use.
 But as kids get a little older and are ready to graduate to more advanced fishing techniques, the Ugly Stik Ugly Tuff Spinning Fishing Reel is a great first entry-level spinning reel for them to start out on.

 There’s certainly something to be said for buying a spinning combo, as opposed to purchasing your rod and reel separately.
 For starters, you know you’re getting a rod and reel that are perfectly matched.
 You’re also likely to save some money.

 The Pflueger President Spin Reel is a one-of-a-kind fishing companion, perfect for bass and trout alike.
 The lightweight construction of this product makes it light enough to cast all day long without worrying about the strain on your arm or back!
 It’s also corrosion-resistant, so you can take it into any body of water with confidence; no matter what type—fresh or saltwater fishing.